juanitotaveras/doctor_logger/README.md

 ## Doctor Logger
 This is a simple interactive app that physicians can use to schedule the times they are on call.
+You can add or remove physicians, automatically generate a schedule, clear schedules, and generate a printer-friendly version of your work schedule.

-App is live at http://www.juanitotaveras.com/doctor_logger/index.php#month-head-1
+App is live at http://www.juanitotaveras.com/doctor_logger/index.php

 ## Files
 Written in PHP, Javascript (with Jquery), and SQL.